anatsuk1/cmd4_adrsir/README.md

 # cmd4_adrsir
-A python script for [adrsirlib](https://github.com/tokieng/adrsirlib) and [Homebridges-cmd4](https://github.com/ztalbot2000/homebridge-cmd4).
+cmd4_adrsir is a python script for [adrsirlib](https://github.com/tokieng/adrsirlib) and [Homebridges-cmd4](https://github.com/ztalbot2000/homebridge-cmd4).

 # Usage
-Write the path to the script as value of the state_cmd attribute in config.json that homebridge has.
+Set the path you stored this script to **state_cmd** attribute in config.json contained into homebridge.

 **e.g.**
 ```
     {
         "type": "Fanv1",
         "displayName": "CeilingFan",
         "on": "FALSE",
         "name": "CeilingFan",
         "Manufacturer": "Unknown",
         "Model": "Cmd4 Model",
         "SerialNumber": "anatsuk1",
         "stateChangeResponseTime": 3,
         "state_cmd": "/var/lib/homebridge/cmd4_adrsir.py"
     },
 ```

-You have to rewrite the script and config.json included into cmd4_adrsir to your environment.

 # Port the script to your environment
+You need to port this script and config.json included into cmd4_adrsir to your environment.
+Both files, this script and config.json, are my preference.

 ## config.json
-Add your accrssories to config.json.
+Add your accessories with your environment to config.json.
-Change config.json to your environment.

 ## cmd4_adrsir.py

-Rewrite const value to your environment.

-|value|Description
+Set the paths to customizable variable.

+|variable|Description
 |:-----------|:------------
 |STATE_INTPRT|path to node command
 |STATE_SCRIPT|path to State.js of Cmd4Script